Islandora/documentation/docs/technical-documentation/migrate-csv.md

 __The Breakdown__

 Compared to the other migrations, this one is very straightforward.
-There's no string or array manipulation in yml, and at most there's only one process plugin per field.
+There's no string or array manipulation in YAML, and at most there's only one process plugin per field.
 Title and user are set directly, with no processing required
 ```yml
   name: title
   uid: constants/uid